-Optimize Tourism in government planning, policy, and developmentEnsure that tourism opportunities are optimized in government planning, development approvals, policy, infrastructure and placemaking.
+Ensure that tourism opportunities are optimized in government planning, development approvals, policy, infrastructure and placemaking.

-- 4.1 Support a feasibility study for the development of the area surrounding Regal Cinemas or another area as an entertainment, sports, and leisure precinct Investigate the feasibility of redeveloping the area surrounding Regal Cinemas as an entertainment, sports, and leisure precinct. - 4.2 Support a hotel feasibility study to assess the medium term lodging and meeting space needs of the city. - 4.3 Investigate the feasibility of developing additional facilities within the City parks specifically designed for weddings, reunions and community events. - 4.4 Support the expansion and integration of Wilsonville's trails system and brand the

-- main trails with distinctive themes and names. - 4.5 Support the construction of the proposed Bike-Ped-Emergency Bridge across the Willamette River. - 4.6 Support the completion of the Ice Age Tonquin Trail. - 4.7 Support the introduction of creative bike racks in areas popular with cyclists Introduce creative bike racks in areas popular with cyclists. - 4.8 Support a feasibility study to develop an undercovered venue for equestrian events. - 4.9 Support the development of all-weather, multi-purpose playing fields for sports tournaments. - 4.10 Support the development of the proposed push trail and new skate park. - 4.11 Investigate the development of a proposed indoor aquatic center for the conduct of swimming events. - 4.112 Support the improvement of river foreshore and water access for active and passive recreation, including boat launch!mprove river foreshore and water access for active and passive recreation. - 4.123 Support study of the enhancement of Boones Ferry Landing in Old Town as a recreation and tourism precinct.
-Enhance Boones Ferry Landing in Old Town as a recreation and tourism precinct. - 4.13 Support enhancements to the character and attractiveness of Wilsonville's key precincts - 4.14 Develop the character and attractiveness of Wilsonville's key precincts. - 4.154 Consider establishing a public art program.
+- 4.1 Support a feasibility study for the development of the area surrounding Regal Cinemas or another area as an entertainment, sports, and leisure precinct. - 4.2 Support a hotel feasibility study to assess the medium term lodging and meeting space needs of the city. - 4.3 Investigate the feasibility of developing additional facilities within the City specifically designed for weddings, reunions and community events. - 4.4 Support the expansion and integration of Wilsonville's trails system and brand the main trails with distinctive themes and names. - 4.5 Support the construction of the proposed Bike-Ped-Emergency Bridge across the Willamette River. - 4.6 Support the completion of the Ice Age Tonquin Trail. - 4.7 Support the introduction of creative bike racks in areas popular with cyclists. - 4.8 Support a feasibility study to develop an covered venue for equestrian events. - 4.9 Support the development of all-weather, multi-purpose playing fields for sports tournaments. - 4.10 Support the development of the proposed push trail and new skate park. - 4.11 Support the improvement of river foreshore and water access for active and passive recreation, including boat launch.

-- 4.15 Support improvements to the attractiveness and sense of welcome at city gateways. - 4.16 Increase the attractiveness and sense of welcome at city gateways. - 4.16 Support the development and implementation of a comprehensive wayfinding signage system. - 4.17 Develop and implement a comprehensive wayfinding signage system. - 4.17 Support the development of a comprehensive directional and event signage strategy. - 4.18 Develop a comprehensive directional and event signage strategy.
+- 4.12 Support study of the enhancement of Boones Ferry Landing in Old Town as a recreation and tourism precinct. - 4.13 Support enhancements to the character and attractiveness of Wilsonville's key precincts - 4.14 Consider establishing a public art program. - 4.15 Support improvements to the attractiveness and sense of welcome at city gateways. - 4.16 Support the development and implementation of a comprehensive wayfinding signage system. - 4.17 Support the development of a comprehensive directional and event signage strategy. - 4.18 Support the establishment of a museum/interpretive center and commemorative sculptures for the Oregon Korean War Memorial.